andrewdisley/realchange-cms/hugo/content/how-it-works/_index.md

 ---
 title: How it Works |
 header:
-  hero: Real Change Oldham **How it Works**
+  hero: Real Change Guildford **How it Works**
 intro:
   body: >-
-    **Real Change is a fund for Oldham that pays for items that local people need to end and prevent homelessness.**
+    **Real Change is a fund for Guildford that pays for items that local people need to end and prevent homelessness.**
   button:
     text: Donate and make a real change